Education in Germany: Timetables

-Students have about 30–40 periods of 45 minutes each per week (depending on year and state), but secondary schools in particular have switched to 90-minute lessons (Block) which count as two 'traditional' lessons.
+Students have about 30–40 periods of 45 minutes each per week (depending on grade and state), but secondary schools in particular have switched to 90-minute lessons (Block) which count as two 'traditional' lessons.
 To manage classes that are taught three or five lessons per week there are two common ways.
 At some schools with 90-minute periods there is still one 45-minute lesson each day, mostly between the first two blocks; at other schools those subjects are taught in weekly or term rotations.
 There are about 12 compulsory subjects: up to three foreign languages (the first is often begun in primary school, the second one in 6th or 7th grade, and the third somewhere between 7th and 11th grade), physics, biology, chemistry, civics/social/political studies, history, geography (starting between 5th and 7th grade), mathematics, music, visual arts, German, physical education, and religious education/ethics (to be taken from primary school on).
 The range of offered afternoon activities is different from school to school; however, most German schools offer choirs or orchestras, and sometimes sports, theater or languages.
 Many of these are offered as semi-scholastic AGs (Arbeitsgemeinschaften—literally "working groups"), which are noted in students' reports but not officially graded.
 Other common extracurricular activities are organized as private clubs, which are very popular in Germany.

-There are three blocks of lessons with each lesson taking 45 minutes.
-After each block, there is a break of 15–20 minutes, including after the sixth lesson (the number of lessons changes from year to year, so it's possible that one would be in school until 4 o'clock).
-Nebenfächer (minor fields of study) are taught two times a week; Hauptfächer (major subjects) are taught three times.
+There are three blocks of lessons, with each lesson taking 45 minutes.
+After each block, there is a break of 15–20 minutes, including after the sixth lesson (the number of lessons changes from year to year, so it is possible that one could be in school until 16.00).
+Nebenfächer (minor fields of study) are taught twice a week; Hauptfächer (major subjects) are taught three times.

 In grades 11–13, 11–12, or 12–13 (depending on the school system), each student majors in two or three subjects (Leistungskurse), in which there are usually five lessons per week.
 The other subjects (Grundkurse) are usually taught three periods per week.